 Last September, on assignment for En Route, I attended a press trip to the Loire Valley where I took part in the Vignes Vins Randos event.

-Note: Below is a condensed blog of the article that appeared in the spring 2018 issue of En Route.
+Note: Below is a condensed post of the article that appeared in the spring 2018 issue of En Route.
 Many thanks to Sophie Grosman from Vins du Val de Loire and Femke Pruis from Pitch Communicatie & PR for making this experience and article possible.

 With beautiful Renaissance castles, lush orchards and gardens, charming villages and a sea of vineyards, the Loire Valley is a feast for senses.
 Especially during the first weekend of September during the Vignes Vins Randos, an annual event for wine lovers who want to discover the region in a more active way.
 On Saturday, September 2nd, I got the chance to discover the vineyards of Savennières, and Sunday the 3rd saw us tasting our way through the vineyards of Vouvray.